statamic/v2-docs/content/collections/docs/caching.md

 ### Query strings {#query-strings}

-By default, static caching will _ignore_ any query strings in the URL.
-For example, visiting `/about` and `/about?something` will result in the same page being shown.
-This is useful for preventing the cache being broken by someone appending `?whatever` to the URL.
-However, it will break any functionality that relies on query strings, like pagination.
+By default, static caching will _include_ any query strings in the URL.
+For example, visiting `/about` and `/about?something` will result in two different pages.
+This is useful for being able to cache query string dependent pages, like paginated sections.
+However, it would also cause the cache being broken by someone appending `?whatever` to the URL.

+To disable pagination, set `static_caching_ignore_query_strings: true`.
+If you're using full measure static caching, you will need to adjust your rewrite rules to ignore the query.

+For example:

+- Remove `%{QUERY_STRING}` from htaccess if using Apache
+- Remove `${args}` from your config if using NGINX
+- Remove `{QUERY_STRING}` from web.config if using IIS

 ### Excluding pages {#excluding-pages}